What is B2B Marketing Compared to B2C?

 We could say that a B2C company markets directly to an end-user, whereas a B2B marketing company sells to a group.

 As a consumer, when I set out to buy products, I’m typically buying things for my own use.
 I look at the features and benefits that best suit my needs and I make a purchase decision accordingly.

 But what if I’m buying on behalf of someone else – say, my spouse or a niece or nephew?
-I have to put myself in their shoes and think what they would most appreciate.
+I have to put myself in their shoes and think about what they would most appreciate.
 I have to think like those folks.
 Hmm.

-This gets closer to the notion of B2B companies, who market to others – or a group of end users.
-They may market to the CEO or business decision maker, as well as to the marketing or tech person who’ll use the product.
-The “customer” in B2B are business decision makers, the c-level executives who make decisions on behalf of the entire organization.
+This gets closer to the notion of B2B companies, who market to others – or a group of end-users.
+They may market to the CEO or business decision-maker, as well as to the marketing or tech person who’ll use the product.
+The “customer” in B2B are business decision-makers, the c-level executives who make decisions on behalf of the entire organization.
 These people are invested in making their businesses better, stronger, faster.
 They want products or services that can help them do that.

 Here’s a good quote from Marketing Insider Group that sums it up nicely:

-“The B2B customer journey involves multiple decision-makers and stakeholders to manage, including managers, product users, technical staff, executives and many more…B2B marketing content needs to…appeal to and meet the different pain points and needs of various stakeholders involved in the purchase process.”
+“The B2B marketing customer journey involves multiple decision-makers and stakeholders to manage, including managers, product users, technical staff, executives and many more…B2B marketing content needs to…appeal to and meet the different pain points and needs of various stakeholders involved in the purchase process.”

 In both cases, we marketers must consider our ultimate audience and ask ourselves who is buying or making the purchase decision.

-B2B vs. B2C Decision-Making Process
+B2B Marketing vs. B2C Marketing: The Decision-Making Process